boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    interconnection requires a coordination between the Service Management and Orchestration (SMO) and the Transport Orchestration (IETF NSC).
-In this document, and aligned with {{?RFC8969}}, we assume that this coordination is based upon IETF YANG data models and APIs (more details in further sections).
+In this document, and aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and APIs (more details in further sections).

    {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources, such as VLAN-ID and IP prefixes, which